Remembering Tony Gwynn.

 I come from a family of long-time San Diego Padres fans and that for some members of my family, this goes back to the days of the old Pacific Coast League Padres.
 Once I personally became interested in the team, this meant getting my hands on every single Padres baseball card possible.
 I remember being absolutely fascinated with the brown and orange that Padres players donned on my 1987 & 1988 Topps cards.
 However, what captivated me the most was the guy who wore #19 for the Padres, Tony Gwynn.

 I have so many fond childhood memories that involve Tony Gwynn on some level or another: I remember the Gwynn-related magazine and newspaper clippings on my bedroom walls.
 I remember countless conversations with family about him.
-I remember my Grandma meeting him on different occasions and her telling him about me and even attempting to organize a phone call between us (unfortunately this never happened).
+I remember my Grandma meeting him on different occasions and her telling him about me and even attempting to organize a phone call between us, which unfortunately, never successfully happened.
 I remember saving paper route money to buy an autographed photo of him.
 I remember my Mom getting me his 1983 Fleer rookie card for Christmas one year and just staring at it in amazement.
 I remember seeing his 2000th career hit in person and being so happy that tears came to my eyes.
 I remember attempting to negotiate a trade for a Gwynn Donruss card that my brother got in a pack while playing left field during a little league game (he was behind a fence watching and had just opened a pack).
 I remember writing #19 on bills of my caps.

 I honestly can go on and on.
 In a way, I think it’s safe to say that Tony Gwynn was and is a big part of who I am.
 I’ve always thought this was odd, since in many ways, I’ve always disliked the idea of idolizing people.
 I guess Tony Gwynn is one of the few exceptions I’ve made in regards to this.